-Windows Security (or Windows Defender Security Center in previous versions of Windows 10) is built in to Windows 10 and Windows 8 and provides real-time malware detection, prevention, and removal with cloud-delivered protection.
+Windows Security (or Windows Defender Security Center in Windows 8 or early versions of Windows 10) is built in to Windows and provides real-time malware detection, prevention, and removal with cloud-delivered protection.
 It is intended for home, small business, and enterprise customers.
 For more info, see Help protect my computer with Windows Security.

 Other ways to remove malware

 To assist all Windows customers, including those who are not running Windows Security, Microsoft provides Microsoft Defender Offline.